A knot Floer stable homotopy type: Moduli spaces

 The construction of the stratified spaces $\bModuli_{\vN, \vlambda}(D)$ will be given in Sections~\ref{sec:construction}.
-For now, to help the reader get some intuition, we present some examples of spaces that could {\em potentially} play the role of $\bModuli_{\vN, \vlambda}(D)$, in a few simple cases.
+For now, to help the reader get some intuition, we will discuss a few simple cases, and present some examples of spaces that could {\em potentially} play the role of $\bModuli_{\vN, \vlambda}(D)$ in those cases.
 We emphasize that these spaces are not actually what the later constructions will produce.
-Those constructions will be inductive and hard to make explicit.
-Rather, the spaces we describe in the examples below satisfy the formal properties of $\bModuli_{\vN, \vlambda}(D)$.
-Specifically, they have the right dimension, their strata are indexed on the different possibilities for trajectory breaking and bubbles, and the spaces corresponding to $D$'s in the same equivalence class can be glued together to form $\langle k \rangle$-manifolds.
+The final constructions will be inductive and hard to make explicit.
+Rather, the spaces we describe in the examples below are merely some explicit spaces that satisfy the formal properties of $\bModuli_{\vN, \vlambda}(D)$.
+Specifically, they have the right dimension, their strata have the correct local model and are indexed on the different possibilities for trajectory breaking and bubbles, and the spaces corresponding to domains in the same equivalence class can be glued together to form $\langle k \rangle$-manifolds.